-5 Conclusions and related work
+6 Conclusions and related work

 In this paper we have presented an approach for the specification and verification of interaction protocols in a temporal logic (DLTL).
 Our approach provides a unified framework for describing different aspects of multi-agent systems.
-Programs can be expressed as regular expressions, (communicative) actions can be specified by means of action and precondition laws, social facts can be specified by means of commitments whose dynamics is ruled by causal laws, and temporal properties can be expressed by means of temporal formulas.
+Programs can be expressed as regular expressions, (communicative) actions can be specified by means of action and precondition laws, social facts can be specified by means of commitments whose dynamics are ruled by causal laws, and temporal properties can be expressed by means of temporal formulas.
 To deal with incomplete information, we have introduced epistemic modalities in the language, to distinguish what is known about the social state from what is unknown.

-Various verification problems can be formalized as satisfiability and validity problems in DLTL, and they can be solved by developing automata-based model checking techniques.
+In this framework, various verification problems can be formalized as satisfiability and validity problems in DLTL, and they can be solved by developing automata-based techniques.

 Our proposal is based on a social approach to agent communication, which allows a high level specification of the protocol and does not require a rigid specification of the correct action sequences.
-For this reason the approach appears to be well suited for protocol composition, and, in particular, to reason about composition of web services.
-As a first step in this direction, in [8] we have addressed the problem of combining two protocols to define a new more specialized protocol.
-Here we have shown that service composition can be modeled by taking the formulas giving the domain descriptions of the services, by adding to them suitable temporal constraints, and translating the set of formulas into a Büchi automaton from which a (conditional) plan can be obtained.
+For this reason, the approach appears to be well suited to reason about composition of Web services.
+In [8] we have addressed the problem of combining two protocols to define a new more specialized protocol.
+Here we have shown that service composition can be modeled by taking the formulas giving the domain descriptions of the services, by adding suitable temporal constraints to them, and translating the set of formulas into a Büchi automaton from which a (conditional) plan can be obtained.